nathan-fiscaletti/coattail/README.md

 By default Coattail runs over plain TCP/IP.
 Coattial is most secure when running over TCP/IP with TLS.
 You can enable TLS in your instances `config.yml` file.
 ### Generating Certificate & Key

 Before you can enable TLS, you will need to generate a Certificate and Key.
-You can generate the certificate and key by executing the commands below.

 It is important that when generating your certificate you provide the **Issuer Hash** from your Coattail instance for the "Common Name" (_CN_).

 ![Token Issuer](./docs/images/issuer.png)

+Once you've retrieved the issuer hash from your Coattail instance, you can generate the certificate and key using the following commands.

 ```sh
 # Retrieve the issuer hash